-- 1. Start the engine. - 3.
+- 1. Start the engine. - 2.
+Select (##) .
+When you select (##) , the system automatically switches to Fresh Air mode and turns on the A/C. - 3.
 Switch the fan and temperature controls to maximum.

 To rapidly remove exterior frost or ice from the windshield (on very cold days), first select the Recirculation mode.
 Once the windshield is clear, select the Fresh Air mode to avoid fogging the windows.